bucs110a0spring22/ch-8-lab-ErinZ1234567890/README.md

 Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ Created a StringUtility Module

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: < 0>

-Grace days remaining: < # >/5
+Grace days remaining: < 2 >/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ None

 ## REFERENCES:
- < List any outside resources used >
+ Geeks for Geeks and Python Library for help on the extra credit

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ None